shidenkai0/rental/README.md

 ## Introduction

 Rental is an API for handling rental services.
 It allows the user to create, update, and delete cars, as well as customers.
-It also allows the user to rent cars to customers.
+It also allows the user to rent and return cars.

 ## API documentation

 A full OpenAPI v3/Swagger specification can be found locally at `api/rental-v1.0.yaml`.
 You can use a tool such as Swagger or Postman to interact with the API when running it locally at http://localhost:9090 or in production at https://rental.mmess.dev (as specified in the API Spec).

+## Configuration
+The following environment variables are available for configuration:

+* `PORT`: The port to run the API on.
+Defaults to `9090`.
+* `DATABASE_URL`: The URL of the database to use.
+Defaults to `postgres://rental:rental@localhost:5432/rental`.
+* `DATABASE_MAX_OPEN_CONNS`: The maximum number of open connections to the database.
+Defaults to 5.
+* `DATABASE_MAX_IDLE_CONNS`: The maximum number of idle connections to the database.
+Defaults to 2.
+* `BASIC_AUTH_USER`: The username to use for basic authentication.
+Defaults to `rental`.
+* `BASIC_AUTH_PASSWORD`: The password to use for basic authentication.
+Defaults to `rental`.

 ## Developing locally